-Standard instrument cluster shown; metric cluster similar
+Optional instrument cluster (V6 shown; V8 similar)

 Warning lights and gauges can alert you to a vehicle condition that may become serious enough to cause extensive repairs.
 A warning light may illuminate when a problem exists with one of your vehicle's functions.
 Many lights will illuminate when you start your vehicle to make sure the bulbs work.
 If any light remains on after starting the vehicle, refer to the respective system warning light for additional information.